Outlive is a suicide prevention program for engaging and enabling young people to address urban youth suicides in India.

 3. Youth Advocacy for Suicide Prevention Fellowship Programme: Outlive’s Youth Advocacy for Suicide Prevention (YASP) Fellowship Programme builds capacities of young people to enable them to engage with policymakers and influence policy processes on youth suicide prevention within their own communities.
 The Fellows receive foundational training on youth advocacy for suicide prevention through immersive, experiential workshops.
 In addition to a stipend of INR 50,000, they also receive individual mentorship from experts working in mental health and suicide prevention to design and implement their advocacy plan.

-The first cohort was launched in April 2023 with a diverse and dynamic group of 11 young people from marginalised communities across Delhi, Mumbai, and Pune.
+The first cohort of the YASP Fellowship was launched in April 2023, featuring a diverse group of 11 young individuals from marginalised communities across Delhi, Mumbai, and Pune.
+Fellows implemented advocacy activities within their respective communities, engaging local stakeholders and policymakers.
+Key advocacy outcomes include:

 To learn more about Outlive, visit our website outlive.in and follow our social media handles.
 Instagram: @the.outlive.project.
 Twitter: @OutliveProject.